 Business owners need to have strategies in place for backing up and adequately protecting their data within the next 18 months, thanks to the imminent implementation of the EU’s new data protection legislation, the General Data Protection Regulation (GDPR).
 This new legislation was introduced in May 2016 and will take effect within two years.
 Following the EU referendum, the Information Commissioner’s Office confirmed that even if the GDPR does not directly apply to the UK, the UK data protection laws would likely be updated to reflect the standards outlined in the GDPR so that the UK could continue to trade with the EU on equal terms.

-The GDPR legislation could impact any business that holds customer data, as it requires all personal data collected to be used only for the purposes for which it was collected, and rules that all date must be accurate and up-to-date.
+The GDPR legislation could impact any business that holds customer data, as it requires all personal data collected to be used only for the purposes for which it was collected and rules that all data must be accurate and up-to-date.
 Non-compliance with the legislation could result in serious financial penalties, which no business owner wants to risk.

 How you can improve your business security